 Facing Criminal Charges in Denver?
 Contact the Best Insanity Defense Lawyers

 Because the Insanity defense is hard for a judge and jury to believe, you need an expert criminal defense attorney who will do everything possible to defend you.
-The lawyers at the O’Malley Law Office have been practicing criminal law collectively for over forty years.
+The lawyers at O'Malley and Sawyer, LLC have been practicing criminal law collectively for over forty years.
 We dedicate ourselves completely to our clients, because we know how much is at stake.
-If you or a loved one has been charged with a crime and you believe the Insanity defense is appropriate because of mental illness, don’t hesitate to contact our office.
+If you or a loved one has been charged with a crime and you believe the Insanity defense is appropriate because of mental illness, don't hesitate to contact our office.
 We are available 24 hours a day, seven days a week to speak with you.
 Call us today.